Bed rest: Adverse effects

 Prolonged bed rest has long been known to have deleterious physiological effects, such as muscle atrophy and other forms of deconditioning such as arterial constriction.
 Besides lack of physical exercise it was shown that another important factor is that the hydrostatic pressure (caused by gravity) acts anomalously, resulting in altered distribution of body fluids.
 In other words, when getting up, this can cause an orthostatic hypertension, potentially inducing a vasovagal response.

 Additionally, prolonged bed rest can lead to the formation of skin pressure ulcers.
 Even physical exercise in bed fails to address certain adverse effects.

 Phlebothrombosis is marked by the formation of a clot in a vein without prior inflammation of the wall of the vein.
 It is associated with prolonged bed rest, surgery, pregnancy, and other conditions in which blood flow becomes sluggish or the blood coagulates more readily than normal.
 The affected area, usually the leg, may become swollen and tender.
-The danger is that the clot may become dislodged and travel to the lungs (a pulmonary embolism).
+The primary danger is that the clot may become dislodged and travel to the lungs. (a pulmonary embolism).

 Technique

 This man in 1945 England has been prescribed complete bed rest and accepts assistance so as not to sit up to drink.

-Complete bed rest refers to discouraging the person in treatment from sitting up for any reason, including daily activities like drinking water.
+Complete bed rest refers to restricting a person from sitting up for any reason, including daily activities like drinking water.

 Placing the head of a bed lower than the foot is sometimes used as a means of simulating the physiology of spaceflight.